Frequently Asked Questions

 Missouri Western employs custodial workers to clean common areas, lounges, lobbies, hallways, laundry rooms, and lounges.
 Students are responsible for cleaning their own rooms and bathrooms.
 Students should bring their own cleaning supplies.

-Maintenance concerns should be reported promptly by completing a Maintenance Request.
+Maintenance concerns should be reported promptly by completing a Maintenance Request online through the student's Goldlink account.
 Maintenance personnel respond in the order and urgency requests are received.
 They are unable to predict the exact day and time the repair will be done, but usually complete the work within 24 hours of the request.
 They work Monday-Friday 8am-4:30pm, except in cases of emergencies.

 What is the length of the Housing Contract?